ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Reproducibility

-\textbf{Reproducing Resources} is all necessary metadata needed to reproduce a vulnerability, including vulnerability descriptions, source code of the related components, environment to reproduce, compile methods/scripts, an example of a vulnerable binary, the Proof of Concept (PoC) input that triggers the vulnerability, and the corresponding patch.
+Reproducibility is the property that allows vulnerabilities to be reliably reconstructed and studied, rather than remaining as text-based reports.
+It depends on two complementary elements:

-\textbf{Reproducing Pipeline} allows the ability to easily reproduce the vulnerabilities.
-We focus on only the pipeline reproducing success rate and the required maintenance to measure the pipeline.
-This is a challenges because of the complexity of resolving missing resources (which we'll discuss later in Section~\ref{sec:missing-resources}) and limited control on the upstream software.
+\textbf{Reproducing Resources} are the metadata that can help reproduce a vulnerability.
+These include vulnerability descriptions, source code of the related components, the reproduction environment, compilation methods or scripts, an example of a vulnerable binary, the Proof of Concept (PoC) inputs that trigger the vulnerability, and the corresponding patches.
+Not all of these resources are always necessary, but each contributes to making reproduction more reliable.